benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

         <!-- You can have multiple incoming servers,
           and even multiple IMAP server configs.
-          The first config is the preferred one, but the user or or client can choose the alternative configs. -->
+          The first configuration is the preferred one, but the user or or client can choose the alternative configs. -->
         <incomingServer type="pop3">
           <hostname>pop.example.com</hostname>